ePages-de/epages-docs/_posts/2016/2016-07-07-elastic-meetup.md

 He explained the approach and the lessons learned to build the centralised logging framework.

-### Regression Test Analysis with ElasticSearch in an Continuous Delivery Pipeline
+### Regression Test Analysis with ElasticSearch in a Continuous Delivery Pipeline

 [Benjamin Nothdurft](https://twitter.com/dataduke) and [Bastian Klein](https://twitter.com/Dastianoro) ([epages](http://www.epages.com/)) presented a short version of their implementation of the ElasticSearch, Logstash and Docker integration for aggregation and collection of integration test results from various systems in the delivery pipeline ([slides](https://speakerdeck.com/dataduke/automated-test-evaluation-short-version)).